abenaacs/Fraud_Detection_Cases_for_E-commerce/README.md

 - Engineering features such as time-based features and geolocation mapping.
 - Building and training machine learning models.
 - Explaining model predictions using SHAP and LIME.
-- Evaluating model performance and deploying it for real-time fraud detection.
+- Deploying the trained model as a Flask API for real-time fraud detection.
+- Visualizing fraud insights using an interactive Dash dashboard.

 ---